A. J. Jones: College career

 Jones followed Earl Campbell as the starting running back for the Longhorns and in his first season led the Southwest Conference in Touchdowns.
 He led the team in rushing and several other statistical categories for all four years and finished as the 4th most productive running back in school history at the time.
 In his final game, he helped the Longhorns upset #3 Alabama in the 1982 Cotton Bowl.

 Professional career

-Jones was selected by the Rams in the eighth round of the 1982 NFL draft.
+Jones was selected 202nd overall by the Rams in the eighth round of the 1982 NFL draft.
 His only carries for the Rams came in a 51-7 playoff loss to the Washington Redskins in 1984.
 In 1985 Rams starter Eric Dickerson was a holdout and Jones saw more playing time in the preseason, scoring two TD's against the St. Louis Cardinals, but midway through the season, he was signed as a free agent by the Detroit Lions where he played in 8 games almost exclusively as a Kickoff Returner, but he also carried the ball once for two yards.
 He was waived by the Lions prior to the 1986 season.